 For the 2017 guide please see: blue-plaques-of-beeston-chilwell-broxtowe-2017

-The Southern Broxtowe Blue Plaque scheme is almost complete.
-It has been a truly collaborative venture driven by a small group of volunteers working together over six years, with representatives from the Beeston and District Civic Society, the Beeston and District Local History Society, the Stapleford and District Local History Society, and the Bramcote Conservation Society.
-This joint working group, started in late 2009, will wind up once an explanatory Plaque Guide is published.
+The scheme has been a truly collaborative venture driven by a small group of volunteers working together over six years, with representatives from the Beeston and District Civic Society, the Beeston and District Local History Society, the Stapleford and District Local History Society, and the Bramcote Conservation Society.

 Our area covers Attenborough, Beeston, Bramcote, Chilwell, Stapleford, and Toton; all to the south-west of Nottingham in the southern quarter of the Broxtowe Borough Council area, where each of the participating societies are active.
 These plaques celebrate achievement and local identity.